Palm Desert Public Library

+The original Palm Desert Library opened its doors in 1962 on Portola Avenue, where it remained for 33 years.
+Then, in 1995, a new building was planned, financed, and constructed by a partnership between the City of Palm Desert, the County of Riverside, and the College of the Desert.
+A year later, on April 19, 1996, the newly built 43,000-square foot, state-of-the-art, multi-agency facility on the College of the Desert campus opened at 73300 Fred Waring Drive.

+While Palm Desert Library currently occupies the southern half of the building and the lobby, the College of the Desert Library occupied the northern half until January 2020.

-The Palm Desert Public Library is one of 35 libraries in the Riverside County Library System (RCLS).
+Formally the library was one of 35 libraries in the Riverside County Library System (RCLS).
 RCLS contracts with the library management company, Library Systems & Services, LLC, for library services.
 The library is located in south end of the Multi-Agency Library building on the College of the Desert campus in Palm Desert, California, United States.